Atlanta Motorcycle Accident Attorney

 In 2018, 154 Georgians lost their lives in a motorcycle accident.
 Between 134 and 138 of the riders were wearing a helmet; even when helmeted, a motorcycle crash can be deadly.
 Motorcycles make up two percent of registered vehicles in Georgia.
 They are involved in about one percent of crashes in the state but account for closer to 10% of all traffic fatalities.

 Motorcycle riders have a reputation for being aggressive or reckless drivers, even outlaws.
 But most experienced riders are well-trained and skilled at handling their bikes safely, and most go out of their way to avoid a crash with a car or truck, knowing they are the ones likely to come out the worst in any collision.
 But even skilled, diligent, defensive riding can’t save a biker from a negligent, drunk or distracted driver.
+This is where an Atlanta motorcycle accident lawyer can help you.

 Important Facts About Georgia Motorcycle Laws